megaptera-helvetiae/eco-evo-interactions/content/authors/Yolanda_Camacho/_index.md

 # Organizations/Affiliations
 organizations:
-- name: University of Costa Rica, Costa Rica
+- name: University of Costa Rica
   url: ""

 # Short bio (displayed in user profile at end of posts)